STEVE INSKEEP, Host:

 BEARDSLEY: More carrots, says Maxime.
 While the food is delicious, the meal is clearly about more than what's on the plate.

-Ms. SANDRA MERLE (Dietitian for Paris Daycare System): (Through translator) These lunches help children develop the potential to enjoy a proper sit-down meal with an appetizer, main plate, cheese and a dessert, while taking their time in a convivial atmosphere.
+SANDRA MERLE: (Through translator) These lunches help children develop the potential to enjoy a proper sit-down meal with an appetizer, main plate, cheese and a dessert, while taking their time in a convivial atmosphere.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.